WineHandpicked by IWSC

 Handpicked by IWSC

-Located in the foothills of the Dolomites in north-east Italy, this Unesco World Heritage site sits above the towns of Conegliano and Valdobbiadene and above the lower-altitude vineyards where basic DOC Prosecco is made.
+Set in the foothills of the Dolomites in north-east Italy, this UNESCO World Heritage site stretches across the hills above Conegliano and Valdobbiadene, rising above the low vineyards where standard DOC Prosecco is produced.

-DOCG Prosecco is much rarer than its DOC equivalent.
-For a start, production of DOCG is much lower (less than 20%) than DOC, vineyard yields are lower and there’s a much tighter focus on terroir.
-What do they have in common?
-They’re both made with the same grape variety – Glera – and are both made in the same way, with the second fermentation in tank.
+DOCG Prosecco is far rarer than its DOC counterpart.
+Production volumes are significantly lower, yields are reduced and there is a stricter focus on terroir.
+What unites the two styles is the grape variety – Glera – and the production method, with the second fermentation taking place in tank.

-Dig a little deeper and you’ll realise that there’s more to Prosecco than first meets the eye, and these bottles really show off the best the region has to offer.
-We’re proud to present the pick of DOCG Prosecco from this year’s IWSC.
+Look a little closer and Prosecco reveals far more than first meets the eye.
+These bottles highlight the very best the region has to offer – and we’re proud to present this year’s standout DOCG Prosecco performers from the IWSC.

 How do we judge these wines?